 |January 19-January 29, 2021||Cohort 4 candidate interviews|

 |By Friday, February 5, 2021||Health Leaders Cohort 4 participants notified of selection|

 |Late February 2021||Program orientation calls with small groups of Health Leaders|

 |March 2, 2021||Official kickoff call of Cohort 4 Health Leaders Network|

 |April 19-21, 2021||Virtual Cohort 4 Intro Forum (if held in person, location TBD)|

 |November 15-17, 2021||Virtual Cohort 4 Closing Forum (if held in person, we will meet in Detroit)|

 Health Leaders will participate in up to two monthly webinars.

-The first Wednesday of the month (dates below) from 2:00-3:00 p.m.
+The second Tuesday of the month (dates below) from 2:00-3:00 p.m.
 ET is reserved for cohort-based communications (in full and small groups)